Redmi Note 9 Pro Max's sale today at 12 pm

 Logout

-Xiaomi's popular mid-ranger, the Redmi Note 9 Pro Max, will go on another flash sale today at 12 pm via Amazon and Mi.com.
+Xiaomi's mid-range smartphone, the Redmi Note 9 Pro Max, is all set to go on sale in India today at 12 pm via Amazon and Mi.com.

-It comes with a Qualcomm Snapdragon 720G chipset, a 5,020mAh battery, and a total of five cameras.
+It comes with a Snapdragon 720G chipset, quad rear cameras, and a 5,020mAh battery with 33W fast-charging support.

-The Redmi Note 9 Pro Max offers an all-glass body with a punch-hole design and a slim bezel at the bottom.
-On the rear, it houses a quad-camera setup.
+The Redmi Note 9 Pro Max features an all-glass body with a punch-hole design and slim bezels.
+It has a quad camera setup on the back and a side-mounted physical fingerprint reader.

 The Redmi Note 9 Pro Max is powered by an octa-core Snapdragon 720G chipset, coupled with up to 8GB of RAM and up to 128GB of storage.

-The smartphone runs on Android 10-based MIUI 11 and packs a 5,020mAh battery with 33W fast-charging support.
+The handset runs on Android 10-based MIUI and packs a 5,020mAh battery with 33W fast-charging support.

 Love Science news?